yousefmohtady1/CorpGuideAI-HR-Policy-Assistant/README.md

   - Extracts text from PDFs.
   - Improves retrieval speed and accuracy with semantic chunking.
   - Uses `Alibaba-NLP/gte-multilingual-base` for robust multilingual support.
-- **Interactive Web UI**: A modern, clean chat interface to interact with the assistant.
 - **Chat History Management**: Maintains context across the conversation session (Reset supported).
 - **FastAPI Backend**: A high-performance API to serve requests.
 - **Docker Support**: Containerized for easy deployment.